MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 Playtesting revealed areas for improvement:

-* **Directional Guidance**: Post-sword pickup, players were uncertain of their next steps.
+* **Directional Guidance**: After the sword pickup, players were uncertain of their where to go next.
 Implementing text cues addressed this issue.
-* **Difficulty Adjustment**: Initial gameplay was overly challenging.
+* **Difficulty Adjustment**: The initial gameplay was too challenging.
 Player feedback led to difficulty balancing for a more accessible experience.

 <figure class="align-right">
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/skeleton-enemy-concept.png" alt="">